TheBinaryGhost/TheBinaryGhost/readme.md

 ---

 ### 🚀 About Me
-I’m an aspiring cybersecurity professional who is just starting out and learning step by step.
-My main interests are ethical hacking, network security, and penetration testing.
-I’m also learning how to build simple tools with programming.
-So far, I have practiced some basics of Wi-Fi security, network traffic monitoring, and setting up secure networks.
-Along with this, I am learning Python programming language which I use to create small security tools and automate tasks.
+I’m an aspiring cybersecurity enthusiast with a strong interest in ethical hacking, network security, penetration testing, and Python-based security tool development.
+I’m passionate about continuous learning and look forward to connecting with like-minded professionals and contributing to a safer digital world.

 #### Areas of Interest:
 🔹 Ethical Hacking

-🔹 Penetration Testing & Network Security
+🔹 Penetration Testing

+🔹 Security Research

-🔹 Security Tool Development (Python)
+🔹 Network Security

-🔹 Programming in Python
+🔹 Programming

-🔹 Wireless Security

 ### What I Do
 - 🌱 Currently learning **Ethical Hacking, Python and Linux.**